Universal +: Physical and Sensory

 Hearing Impairment

-• Other/ adults may report the child as having ‘selective’ hearing, be daydreaming or not paying attention to others.
+Other children/ adults may report the CYP as having ‘selective’ hearing, be daydreaming or not paying attention to others.

-• The child or young person may require some adjustments to support access to examinations (e.g., being seated at the front of the room in a position where they can hear and see the exams invigilator).
+• may require some adjustments to support access to examinations (e.g., being seated at the front of the room in a position where they can hear and see the exams invigilator).

 Visual Impairment

-• The child or young person has a diagnosed vision impairment or presents with similar visual behaviours.
+The CYP has a diagnosed vision impairment or presents with similar visual behaviours.
 These will typically align to the mild visual loss criterion as provided by NatSIP.

-➢ use modified print assessment materials for internal tests, statutory tests and statutory checks (primary and secondary).
+• use modified print assessment materials for internal tests, statutory tests and statutory checks.

 Physical Disability